MGlike/Raspberry-Pi-Nightvision-Camera-Google-Drive/README.md

 SD Card (tested on Raspbian Stretch)
 Sufficient Power Supply (tested on 2A)
 Infrared Nightvision Camera for Raspberry Pi
-(just search Raspberry Pi Infrared Camera, you can have a ~70° and a 130° angle camera)
+(just search Raspberry Pi Infrared Camera, you can have a ~70° and a 130° angle camera; I used the widescreen camera)
 ```

 What things you need to install the software and how to install them